| Club Name: | Rangers Football Club |

-Rangers are the most successful football club in Scotland and have an illustrious tradition for success.
-The Ibrox natives are also one of the oldest teams in the country with origins dating back to 1872.
-The Gers now boast one of the largest fanbases in the world.
+Rangers are one of the most successful football clubs in the world and have an illustrious tradition of success.
+The Ibrox natives are one of the oldest teams in Scotland, with origins dating back to 1872, while boasting a massive worldwide fanbase.

 Rangers club name